artsy/artsy.github.io/_posts/2017-07-06-React-Native-for-iOS-devs.markdown

 React Native is a new native library that vastly changes the way in which you can create applications.
 The majority of the information and tutorials on the subject come from the angle of _"you are a web developer, and want to do native"_.

 This makes sense, given that the size of the JavaScript/web audience is much bigger than native developers, and far more open in the idea of writing apps using JavaScript.
 For web developers it opens a new creative space to work, however for native developers it provides a way to work with different tools on the same problem.
-Considering that most developers with a few years on the platform will be comfortable with the Xcode toolset, recommending a change this drastic is a tough sell.
+Considering that most developers with a few years on the platform will be comfortable with the Xcode suites of tools, recommending a change this drastic is a tough sell.

 We've been using React Native now for about a year and a half, and have started to slow down on sweeping changes inside the codebase.
 This is great because it means we're spending less time trying to get things to work, and more time building on top of a solid foundations.
 Now that we're settled, it's time to start deeply understanding what happens with React Native.